CarletonComputerScienceSociety/website/content/events/2025-2026/2025-11-10-wellness-walk.md

 ---
 We are meeting in the **CCSS Lounge (HP 4135)** to start our walk.

+The trail for this event is the [**Rideau Canal Waterway and Dows Lake Loop**](https://www.alltrails.com/trail/canada/ontario/rideau-canal-waterway-and-dows-lake-loop).

 The date and time for this event are subject to change due to weather conditions.